wachin/wps-office-all-mui-win-language/README.md

 wget -c https://github.com/wachin/wps-office-all-mui-win-language/releases/download/v11.1.0.11704/lang_list_community.json && sudo cp lang_list_community.json /opt/kingsoft/wps-office/office6/mui/lang_list/
 ```

+📌 **What does this command do?**
-What that line does is download the file that I have prepared to your HOME and from there it will ask you to be a super user to copy it to the corresponding place in WPS Office in the system.
+1. Download the corrected file to your **HOME** folder.
+2. Then, it will ask you for **superuser** permissions to copy it to the correct location within the system.

-If you want to review its contents before installing it, copy the line before && and paste it into a terminal and the file will be downloaded and you can open it with a text editor to review it, then use the full line.
+If you want to review its content before installing it, copy the line before && and paste it into a terminal and the file will be downloaded and you can open it with a text editor to review it, then use the full line.

-For this fix to be visible you need to restart WPS Office, but don't restart it yet, instead continue with the installation of the spell checking dictionaries and then restart it
+For this fix to be visible it is necessary to restart WPS Office, but do not restart it yet, instead continue with the installation of the spell checking dictionaries and then restart it.

 ![](vx_images/20231030-231301-now-all-the-mui-are-present-to-switch-it.png)

-**Note:** When there is an update to the program and you have installed it, you must reapply the fix.
+⚠️ **Note:** When there is an update to the program and you have installed it, you must reapply the fix.

+---

 ## 7.)
 Install spell checking dictionaries